hansrune/HeatPumpControl/README.md

-# Generic ESP32c3 board with IR blaster, serial port , i2c - used for heath pump control
+# Generic ESP32c3 board with IR blaster, IR receiverk, serial port, i2c and more

-A generic mini IO based on ESP32c3.
-This one has an IR blaster and serial port with level shifter suitable for Mitsubishi CN105 port.
-Other ESP32c3 pins are available with pin headers for I2C, 1-wire, and other general pusposes
+A small generic mini IO based on ESP32c3.
+This one has an IR blaster, IR receiver, and serial port with level shifter suitable for Mitsubishi CN105 port.
+Other ESP32c3 pins are available with pin headers for I2C, 1-wire, and other general purposes

 ## Introduction